|

 1994 Bellas Artes, Santa Fe, New Mexico

-1993-5 Vessels from Another World, Northern Centre for the Contemporary Arts, Sunderland, traveling to Aberdeen, Birmingham, Cardiff, London, Norwich, UK
+1993-5 Vessels from Another World, Northern Centre for the Contemporary Arts,

-1992 Pilscheur Fine Art, London
+1992 Pilscheur Fine Art, London, United Kingdom

 1991 Hetjens Museum, Düsseldorf, Germany

-1990 Cross Rhythms and Counterpoint, Edinburg, Scotland
+1990 Cross Rhythms and Counterpoint, Edinburgh, United Kingdom

-1978 Leeds Galleries, Temple Newsham; traveled to Glasgow, Bristol, Gateshead, Bolton, and V&A, London
+1978 Leeds Galleries, Temple Newsham; traveled to Glasgow, Bristol, Gateshead,

-1976 British Craft Center, London
+1976 British Craft Center, London, United Kingdom

-1974 Waterloo Place Gallery, London
+1974 Waterloo Place Gallery, London, United Kingdom

-1972 Bing and Grondahl, Copehagen
+1972 Bing and Grondahl, Copenhagen, Denmark

 |